 how do i take care of my architect's palette tiles?

-see our architect's palette installation & maintenance guide for more information.
+see our architect's palette material guidelines for more information.

 what type of finish should i expect with this collection?

 architect's palette comes with glazed matte finish with visible crazing and light texture variation.

 how much variation should i expect?